 As of 1952, Wao was still part of San Andres Parish of Maramag.
 In 1956, after four long years of walking and travelling in bad road conditions by Fr.
 James Cawley SJ, the Missionary Priest of Maramag, the Immaculate Conception Chapel was elevated to parish status.
 He served the parish from 1956-1967.
 There were other Jesuit and Columban missionaries who came to help Fr.
 James Cawley during his time.
 Fr.
 Matthew Fullam SJ took over from 1967 to 1968, followed by Fr.
 Pablo Bartolome SJ in 1968, and Fr.
 Sergio Cerutti from 1968 to 1980.

-Note: There may be inadvertent omissions.
-Not all parishes of the Diocese of Malaybalay are included in this summary.
+a) Not all parish churches of the Diocese of Malaybalay are included in this summary.